Florida Birding, Wildlife & Nature Festivals

 Rookery Bay National Estuarine Research Reserve: rookerybay.org/nature-fest-2013 - (239) 417-6310

-Registration for the 9th Annual Southwest Florida Nature Festival field trips opens November 1.
+Register today for field trips during the 10th Annual Southwest Florida Nature Festival!
 Explore the local environment through almost 40 guided field trips to 20 wildlife hot spots around Southwest Florida and lectures at the Rookery Bay Environmental Learning Center.
 Field trips, including birding walks, buggy rides and boat tours, are offered in conjunction with partners such as Corkscrew Swamp Sanctuary, Big Cypress National Preserve and Conservancy of Southwest Florida.
-Become a member of the Friends of Rookery Bay and enjoy advance field trip registration, opening October 25.
+Enjoy field trips on all three days, onsite activities as follows:

 January 22-27, 2014, Titusville